 In the 1980s, a family bought the abandoned city to capitalize on it as a ghost town.
 At the beginning of the adventure, the former village earned good profits.
 However, its appeal was lost, and visits began to decline.

 Today there is still a tiny central store that serves visiting tourists.
-According to the 2010 census, approximately 40 people lived on farms in the area.
+According to the 2010 census, approximately 40 people lived on farms.
 You can visit this small ghost town and see a few buildings, but the individual properties are privately owned.

 Ardmore was a town founded in 1889 and used for railroad stops.
 The city was dry with undrinkable water.
 Ardmore survived by supplying acidic water to steam trains as they continued their journey, and crewmembers returned drinking water as part of the bargain.
 However, when the locomotives began to use other fuel alternatives, it was no longer necessary to stop in the small town to recharge.